The Roundup: Punishment: Critical response

-On the review aggregator Rotten Tomatoes website, the film has an approval rating of 91% based on 22 reviews, with an average rating of 7/10.
+On the review aggregator Rotten Tomatoes website, the film has an approval rating of 91% based on 23 reviews, with an average rating of 7/10.
+The website consensus reads: "The Roundup: Punishment embraces its bruising simplicity with confidence, pairing bone-rattling fight choreography and playful banter to deliver an unpretentious action showcase."

-Clarence Tsui of South China Morning Post rated the film 3/5 and lauded the sound effects writing, "The simple story is bolstered by brilliant sound effects, Ma's endearing tech illiteracy, and Park Ji-hwan's performance as his sidekick."
+Clarence Tsui of the South China Morning Post rated the film 3/5 and lauded the sound effects writing, "The simple story is bolstered by brilliant sound effects, Ma's endearing tech illiteracy, and Park Ji-hwan's performance as his sidekick."

 Wendy Ide reviewing the film at Berlinale, wrote in ScreenDaily "Don Lee packs a punch in the fourth instalment of the popular Korean action comedy series."

 Stephanie Bunbury, in her review at Berlinale for Deadline said, "The Roundup: Punishment makes no intellectual demands on its audience, as that isn't what it's there for."
 Concluding her review she wrote, "In a genre where constant bafflement over plot details is the norm, this series stands out as carefully crafted, and fun, obviously."

 Writing for RogerEbert.com, Robert Daniels said, "Punishment" is a rock 'em, sock 'em edition that pretty much delivers all the open-hand slaps, booming punches, and flying knees to the head you want."

 Jessica Kiang writing in Variety gave positive review and praised; the director Heo Myung-haeng, saying "Heo Myeong-haeng proves to be a very efficient action director"; the cinematographer Lee Sung-je, expressing, "Lee Sung-je has an unerring instinct for placing the camera where it can best exploit the contrast between the speed of Lee's movements and the resigned stoicism of his expression"; and the sound designer Gong Tae-won, stating, "But if there's a below-the-line standout craftsperson it's probably Gong Tae-won, who manages to foley consistently satisfying punch noises."
 Kiang opined, "[the film] sees Don Lee's Detective Ma find a new bunch of bad guys to beat up and is basically perfect, no notes."

 Niklas Michels, in his Berlinale-related review for the German Arthaus magazine Kino-Zeit, wrote that The Roundup: Punishment is a film for the cinema in which villains are simply evil without being a perversion of a hero.
 He drew parallels to the John Wick franchise, in which he emphasized that although the films could keep up in terms of action, John Wick was a much more subversive story.
 In The Roundup, dramaturgy was only located in the thrill of the final battle.
 He praised the film for its craft, but added that the series was treading water.

 Darcy Paquet writing on Korean Film Organisation website said, "Director Heo balances this perfectly, delivering what may well be the most dynamic and entertaining Roundup film yet."